Vegan Chocolate Chip Cookie Skillet (Gluten-Free)

 Megan’s Tips

-- Let it rest…just a little.
-Give it about 5-10 minutes to cool before digging in.
+- Let it rest…just a little: Give it about 5-10 minutes to cool before digging in.
 This helps the center set slightly without losing that gooey texture.

-- Serve it warm.
-This isn’t a “wait until it cools completely” type of dessert.
+- Serve it warm: This isn’t a “wait until it cools completely” type of dessert.
 Cookie skillets are meant to be eaten warm, straight from the pan, with a spoon.

-- scoops of your favorite vanilla ice cream
+- Scoops of vanilla ice cream

-- a drizzle of date syrup or chocolate sauce
+- A drizzle of date syrup or chocolate sauce

-- a sprinkle of flaky sea salt
+- Flaky sea salt

-craving more?
-Cookie-Inspired Recipes You’ll Love
+More Vegan Cookie Recipes You’ll Love

-If you make this recipe, please be sure to leave a comment and ★★★★★ star rating below letting me know how you liked it!
-This helps others find my recipes.
-I appreciate your support, as always. xo, Megan
+If you make this recipe, please be sure to leave a comment and ★★★★★ star rating below.
+Don’t forget to tag me on Instagram so I can see your creations!

 Ingredients